DMK MP DNV Senthilkumar S apologises for remarks about Hindi heartland states

 “You cannot come to south India,” he said while referring to the BJP’s victories in the Rajasthan, Chhattisgarh and Madhya Pradesh Assembly polls on Sunday.
 “You see all the results of what happens in Tamil Nadu, Andhra, Telangana and Karnataka.”

-Senthilkumar later took to X, formerly known as Twitter, to say that it was not his intent to use the “inappropriate term”.
+Senthilkumar later took to X, formerly known as Twitter, to say that it was not his intent to use the word in an “inappropriate way”.

 He also issued an apology in the Lok Sabha on Wednesday and said that he regretted his remarks.